 - (a) Aerodromes: - (1) All aerodromes shall be shown by the runway pattern.
 Restrictions on the use of any landing direction shall be indicated.
 Where there is any risk of confusion between two neighboring aerodromes, this shall be indicated.
-Abandoned aerodromes shall be identified as abandoned. - (2) The aerodrome elevation shall be shown in a prominent position on the chart. - (b) Obstacles: - (1) Obstacles shall be shown and identified. - (2) The elevation of the top of obstacles shall be shown to the nearest (next higher) metre or foot. - (3) The heights of obstacles above the aerodrome elevation shall be shown. - (4) When the heights of obstacles are shown, the height datum shall be stated in a prominent position on the chart and the heights shall be given in parentheses on the chart. - (c) Prohibited, restricted and danger areas: - Prohibited areas, restricted areas, and danger areas shall be depicted with their identification and vertical limits. - (d) Designated airspace: - Where applicable, control zones and aerodrome traffic zones shall be depicted with their vertical limits and the appropriate class of airspace. - (e) Visual approach information: - (1) Visual approach procedures shall be shown where applicable.
+Abandoned aerodromes shall be identified as abandoned. - (2) The aerodrome elevation shall be shown in a prominent position on the chart. - (b) Obstacles: - (1) Obstacles shall be shown and identified. - (2) The elevation of the top of obstacles shall be shown to the nearest (next higher) meter or foot. - (3) The heights of obstacles above the aerodrome elevation shall be shown. - (4) When the heights of obstacles are shown, the height datum shall be stated in a prominent position on the chart and the heights shall be given in parentheses on the chart. - (c) Prohibited, restricted and danger areas:

+Prohibited areas, restricted areas, and danger areas shall be depicted with their identification and vertical limits.

+(d) Designated airspace:

-- (2) Visual aids for navigation shall be shown as appropriate. - (3) Location and type of the visual approach slope indicator systems with their nominal approach slope angle(s), minimum eye height(s) over the threshold of the on-slope signal(s), and where the axis of the system is not parallel to the runway centre line, the angle and direction of displacement, i.e. left or right, shall be shown. - (f) Visual approach information: - (1) Visual approach procedures shall be shown where applicable. - (2) Visual aids for navigation shall be shown as appropriate. - (3) Location and type of the visual approach slope indicator systems with their nominal approach slope angle(s), minimum eye height(s) over the threshold of the on-slope signal(s), and where the axis of the system is not parallel to the runway centre line, the angle and direction of displacement, i.e. left or right, shall be shown. - (g) Supplementary information - (1) Radio navigation aids together with their frequencies and identifications shall be shown as appropriate. - (2) Radio communication facilities with their frequencies shall be shown as appropriate.
+Where applicable, control zones and aerodrome traffic zones shall be depicted with their vertical limits and the appropriate class of airspace.

+- (e) Visual approach information: - (1) Visual approach procedures shall be shown where applicable. - (2) Visual aids for navigation shall be shown as appropriate.

+- (3) Location and type of the visual approach slope indicator systems with their nominal approach slope angle(s), minimum eye height(s) over the threshold of the on-slope signal(s), and where the axis of the system is not parallel to the runway center line, the angle and direction of displacement, i.e. left or right, shall be shown. - (f) Supplementary information - (1) Radio navigation aids together with their frequencies and identifications shall be shown as appropriate. - (2) Radio communication facilities with their frequencies shall be shown as appropriate.